jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 You can be your own investor; a few bucks could fund a product you want.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 Naysayers will to point out problems here.
 They'll say Wikipedia is full of errors, or Kickstarter funds bad products.
-These websites are very young and still put levers of power in your hand; they'll only get stronger.
-Compare that to Industrial Age industries like banks, cars, and insurance that get bails outs every generation.
+Now compare that to Industrial Age industries like banks, cars, and insurance that get bails outs every generation with nobody bating an eye.
+The websites above are very young, inexpensive, and still put levers of power in your hand, and they'll only get better.

 Just to drive home the point, what levers of power does Right/Left politics put in your hand?
 All those reporters and commentators take up hours of our time, but what real-life object do you get back from them?
 Do you get a tool to monitor government regulations?
 What about one to fight against income inequality?